 The Critical Facilities List for the Town of Greenville has been identified using a Critical Facilities List provided by the State Hazard Mitigation Officer.
 Greenville's Hazard Mitigation Work Group has divided this list of facilities into four categories.
 The first category contains facilities needed for Emergency Response in the event of a disaster.
 The second category contains Non-Emergency Response Facilities that have been identified by the Work Group as non-essential.
 These are not required in an emergency response event but are considered essential for the everyday operation of Greenville.
 The third category contains Facilities/Populations that the Work Group wishes to protect in the event of a disaster.
-The fourth category contains Potential Resources which can provide services or supplies in the event of a disaster.
 A table at the end of this section identifies critical facilities located in potential hazard areas.